Platform for zero-field isolated skyrmions: 4$d$/Co atomic bilayers on Re(0001): Computational details

 We studied the relaxation of spin spirals, skyrmion lattices, and isolated skyrmions and computed their energies in the presence of external magnetic fields through atomistic spin simulations based on the Landau-Lifshitz equation expressed as

 where $\hbar$ is the reduced Planck constant, $\alpha$ is the damping parameter, and the Hamiltonian $\mathcal{H}$ is given by

-Here $\mathcal{H}_{\rm ex}$, $\mathcal{H}_{\rm DMI}$, $\mathcal{H}_{\mathrm{biquad}}$, $\mathcal{H}_{\mathrm{3-spin}}$, $\mathcal{H}_{\mathrm{4-spin}}$ are given in Eqs.~(1-5), respectively, and $\mathcal{H}_{\rm MAE}$, $\mathcal{H}_{\rm Zeeman}$ can be written as
+Here $\mathcal{H}_{\rm ex}$, $\mathcal{H}_{\rm DMI}$, $\mathcal{H}_{\mathrm{biquad}}$, $\mathcal{H}_{\mathrm{3-site}}$, $\mathcal{H}_{\mathrm{4-site}}$ are given in Eqs.~(1-5), respectively, and $\mathcal{H}_{\rm MAE}$, $\mathcal{H}_{\rm Zeeman}$ can be written as

 Here, $K_{\mathrm{MAE}}$ is the MAE constant, where a positive (negative) sign indicates an out-of-plane (in-plane) easy magnetization axis. $B$ is the external magnetic field and $\mu_{s}$ is the total magnetic moment per unit cell of the film obtained via DFT.
 Note that all the interaction constants in the Hamiltonian of Eq.~(13) were completely determined from DFT.
+We do not actually study spin dynamics via the Landau-Lifshitz equation, it is only used here for relaxing the spin structures to their minimum energy configuration.

 The Landau-Lifshitz equation was solved using a semi-implicit integration scheme proposed by Mentink \textit{et al}.~\cite{mentink2000} in a 2D hexagonal lattice of 150$\times$150 spins.
 We used a damping constant between the range 0.25 to 0.50, a time step of 0.1 fs, and around 2-3 million iterations to ensure good relaxation.